python-caldav/caldav/docs/source/index.rst

-There exists an extention to the standard covering calendar color and calendar order, allegedly with an xml namespace ``http://apple.com/ns/ical/`` - however, that URL gives (301 https and then) 404.
-I've done a quick google search, finding no documentation of this extension - however, it seems to be supported by several caldav libraries, clients and servers.
+There exists an extention to the standard covering calendar color and calendar order, allegedly with an xml namespace ``http://apple.com/ns/ical/``.
+That URL gives (301 https and then) 404.
+I've so far found no documentation at all on this extension - however, it seems to be supported by several caldav libraries, clients and servers.
 As of 0.7, calendar colors and order is available for "power users".